 To do that, we'll need to wire the proper alarm connection from the generator's communications port to the RTU we install at the site.
-This connection would typically be known as a "Dry Contact" or "discrete input" - a simple on/off-yes/no type input (the terms "dry contact" and "discrete input" are used interchangeably).
+This connection would typically be known as a "Dry Contact" or "discrete input" - a simple on/off or yes/no type input (the terms "dry contact" and "discrete input" are used interchangeably).
 Either the generator is On or it's Off.
 There is no middle ground.
 So our RTU needs to accept this kind of discrete input.
-We'll put a check mark in the Dry Contact column for generator on/off to add to our tally of alarm inputs.
+We'll put a checkmark in the Dry Contact column for the generator on/off to add to our tally of alarm inputs.

 The generator can also report how much voltage and current it is creating.
 This is different from simple on or off reporting, and like the temperature and voltage sensors for the batteries, will require an analog sensor.
 If we plan to monitor the generator's voltage and amperage, we want to add 2 more analog inputs to the RTU.